 The Dark Side of the Moon

 Another one of the moon’s celestial curiosities is how its rotation is synchronized perfectly with the Earth.
 It rotates on its axis simultaneously at precisely the rate it takes to revolve around the Earth.
 We always see the same side.
-Thus, the moon’s dark side was a mystery until the Soviet Union sent a probe to take first pictures in October 1959.
+Thus, the moon’s dark side was a mystery until the Soviet Union sent a probe to take the first pictures in October 1959.

 The astronauts of Apollo 8 were the first to see the dark side of the moon in 1968.
-China is the first to land a vehicle on the dark side in January 2019.
+China was the first to land a vehicle on the dark side in January 2019.
 Even though the moon is our closest space partner, we have done little to investigate it since landing there in July 1969 with Apollo 11.

-Multiply the moon’s circumference by the Earth, the result is 436,669,140 kilometers; this is 99.9% of the Sun’s circumference.
+Multiply the moon’s circumference by the Earth; the result is 436,669,140 kilometers; this is 99.9% of the Sun’s circumference.
 Divide the Sun’s circumference, 4.379 million km, by the moon, 10,921 km equals 400.970.
-Multiply by 10, you get the circumference of the Earth.
-When you Divide the Sun’s size by the size of the Earth and multiply by 100, you get the Moon’s size.
+Multiply by 10; you get the circumference of the Earth.
+When you Divide the Sun’s size by the size of the Earth and multiply by 100, you get the moon’s size.

 Are all these mathematical alignments just coincidences?
 The number of accidental proportional alignments involved in the Earth-Moon-Sun system is nothing less than staggering.
-The Moon is a perfectly balanced and aligned sphere, completing a unique triune relationship with the Sun and the Earth.
+The moon is a perfectly balanced and aligned sphere, completing a unique triune relationship with the Sun and the Earth.

 Many ancient cultures used the moon to determine a 13-month calendar, which makes more sense than the 12-month calendar based on astrology.